 Special resit papers

 Where the syllabus for a module has changed and a student resitting the module requires a paper for the earlier syllabus, a special paper must be provided.
-It is the school's responsibility to inform A&P of this necessity on the assessment schedule.
+It is the school's responsibility to inform A&P of this necessity on the schedule that is sent out to schools.
+See the assessment schedule webpage for more information.

 Past assessment papers